-You are in the middle of your favorite e-book or a graphic editing project and the scroll wheel on your mouse stops working.
+You are in the middle of your favourite e-book or a graphic editing project, and the scroll wheel on your mouse stops working.
 Can you imagine the distress that can cause?
-Work hindrances, concentration hampered, and so on, the consequences are countless.
-While working, none of us realize how often do we use the scroll wheel on our mouse, but when it stops working, and we have to take assistance of our navigation buttons, we realize the importance of a functioning scroll wheel.
+Work hindrances, concentration hampered, and so on, the consequences are countlesss.
+While working, none of us realizes how often we use the scroll wheel on our mouse, but when it stops working, and we have to take the assistance of our navigation buttons, we realize the importance of a functioning scroll wheel.
 Therefore, to avoid being in such a helpless position, we shall discuss the methodologies for Windows and MAC users that can prove to be useful if the scroll wheel doesn’t work.

 Usually, one or more of the following symptoms are experienced when users face issues with their mouse’s scroll wheel.

 To overcome the issue with the scroll wheel within our MAC systems, we use the rub and roll technique as discussed in the following steps:

 1) Start by unplugging your mouse from the computer;

 2) Follow it up by turning the mouse upside down as shown in the image below;

 3) You are now required to rub the scroll wheel repeatedly for a minute or so in every possible direction.
 This can be done with the help of a dry, fresh, and clean piece of linen.
 If the scroll wheel is not resolved even then, follow it up by rubbing with a lightly moistened cloth to remove dirt.
 We recommend the use of alcohol (you can use methylated spirits).
 As shown in the image, you can also put the mouse upside-down on a piece of paper and continue to roll the ball over that paper;